simple-crypto/simple-website/organization.md

 	* During the gold sponsoring stage, we use a dual licensing approach.
 Codes are available under the same copyleft license as for the development and public evaluation stages for open source developments.
 	Gold sponsoring gives access to a yearly non-copyleft license for commercial closed source developments.
-	Precisely, sponsors are granted a yearly MIT license during the gold sponsoring.
+	Precisely, sponsors are granted a yearly MIT-like license during the gold sponsoring.
 	* When final release takes place, the codes become available for the whole community under a perpetual non-copyleft licenses.
-Precisely, we use the MIT license for both software and hardware developments.
+Precisely, we use a MIT-like license for both software and hardware developments.

 Our evaluation tools will be published under a copyleft license, namely the AGPLv3 one.
-Silver sponsoring grants access to a yearly non-copyleft licence, namely the MIT one.
+Silver sponsoring grants access to a yearly non-copyleft licence, namely a MIT-like one.
 They will not be released under a perpetual non-copyleft license because we expect tools to be continuously updated.